Frequently Asked Questions

 Q: I would love to hear some feedback on anyone who worked with a high ELL population.
 I can see multiple benefits for a diverse classroom.

 The Children’s Support School I participated with was composed predominantly of new Canadians and ELLs.
 My Grade 1 class was 85% ELL with over a quarter receiving support.
 From a Grade 1 perspective, the authentic motivation to read and write propelled our literacy development forward.
-We partnered with a Grade 5 class in our school (which was also comprised of many English language learners); they demonstrated incredible leadership abilities.
+We partnered with a Grade 5 class in our school (which was also comprised of many ELLs); they demonstrated incredible leadership abilities.
 Our two classes hosted a Bazaar in the gym and students divided up to welcome visitors, answer questions, sell products, and provide awareness of our cause and charity (Ryan’s Well).
 The program provided many of authentic target oral and written language experiences (selling and buying, persuading, contacting the charity, speaking with Ryan from Ryan’s well, leading/teaching/explaining to younger students, etc.) Many of our newcomers to Canada shared connections and insightful prior knowledge of global issues from their home countries.
 Throughout the Social Entrepreneurs Program, opportunities for vocabulary acquisition (both academic and “professional”), new learning, personal connections, excitement, and oral language were endless!

 Q: Can this be done for complete virtual learning?